neil314159/portfolio-project-4/README.md

 ### Skeleton

 #### Wireframes
 Balsamiq was used to create the wireframes for this project.
-The initial layout of the site remained largely the same during the development process, except for the profile page and the wishlist being seperated into two pages rather than combined into one.
+The initial layout of the site remained largely the same during the development process, except for the profile page and the wishlist being separated into two pages rather than combined into one.
 The wireframe for the review index page was also used for the search results and category view pages as they are functionally very similar.

 * Homepage
 ![homepage](/media/readme/wireframes/homepage.png)